laurie-gao/SurveyDonkey/README.md

 * enter 4242 4242 4242 4242 as credit card number
 * enter any email
-* enter any reasonable expiry date and CVC
+* enter a random expiry date and CVC

 ## Built With